weirdpercent/lyracyst/README.md

 ### Gratitude

 Many thanks to all contributors to the gems used in this project!
-Wordnik and Rhymebrain are both amazing.
-All I did was write CLI wrappers for them; they are the real geniuses.
+Even more thanks to the creators and maintainers of the APIs that this tool consumes.
+Onelook, Rhymebrain, Urban Dictionary, and Wordnik are awesome!